mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

                          directory service.
 Enabled controlled access to AWS resources (e.g. S3 bucket) and works with enterprise
                          IdPs (e.g. AD, SAML).

+### AWS Identity and Access Management (IAM)

+  * **Users** - Represent the individuals using your AWS account.
+Account should be created for each user rather than using the root account.
+  * **Groups** - A collection of users that allow for assigning permissions to multiple users at once.
+  * **Permissions** -
+  * **Policies** - Policies define permissions for an action regardless of the method you use to perform the operation.
+  * **Roles** - An IAM role is an entity that you can create within an AWS account and associate specific permissions.
+                Roles are similar to an IAM user, but it is not associated with a specific person.
+Instead it can be accessible to anyone that needs it.

 ## Security Services
   * **AWS Key Management Service (KMS)** - Service for managing encryption keys used within AWS.
   * **AWS Certificate Manager (ACM)** - Easily provision, manage, deploy, and renew SSL/TLS certificates.
   * **AWS Web Application Firewall (WAF)** - Protects web applications from common exploits at the HTTP level (layer 7).
                                            Extra cost option to deploy on an application load balancer, API Gateway or on cloud front.
+Utilizes AWS Edge Locations.
   * **AWS Shield** - Free service that is automatically activated for all customer.
 Protection from some layer 3/4 attacks such as SYN/UDP floods and reflection attacks.
+Utilizes AWS Edge Locations.
   * **AWS Config** - Audit current configuration and changes within the AWS environment.
   * **Amazon Macie** - Data security and privacy service that uses machine learning and pattern matching to protect your sensitive data in the cloud (e.g. detection of PII data).